Clacid SR, 500 mg 5 pcs

 Overdose

 Symptoms: Taking a large dose of clarithromycin may cause symptoms of gastrointestinal disorders.
-One patient with a history of bipolar disorder has described mental changes, paranoid behavior, hypokalemia and hypoxemia after taking 8 g of clarithromycin.
+In one patient with a history of bipolar disorder, changes in mental status, paranoid behavior, hypokalemia, and hypoxemia were described after taking 8 g of clarithromycin.

-Treatment: in case of overdose, symptomatic therapy including gastric lavage aimed at maintenance of vital body functions should be performed.
-Hemodialysis and peritoneal dialysis have no significant effect on serum levels of clarithromycin, which is also true for other drugs in the macrolide group.
+Treatment: in case of overdose, symptomatic therapy should be carried out, including gastric lavage, aimed at maintaining the vital functions of the body.
+Hemodialysis and peritoneal dialysis do not have a significant effect on the level of clarithromycin in the serum, which is also typical for other macrolide drugs.

 ---|---|